nGraph Compiler stack architecture

 This allows nGraph to apply its state of the art optimizations instead of having to follow how a particular framework implements op execution, memory management, data layouts, etc.

-In addition, using nGraph IR allows faster optimization delivery for many of the supported frameworks.
-For example, if nGraph optimizes ResNet* for TensorFlow*, the same optimization can be readily applied to MXNet* or ONNX* implementations of ResNet*.
+In addition, using nGraph IR allows for faster optimization of many of the supported frameworks using built-in tools such as a pattern matcher.
+For example, if nGraph optimizes ResNet* for TensorFlow*, the same optimization can be readily applied to ONNX* implementations of ResNet*.

 Hybrid transformer takes the nGraph IR, and partitions it into subgraphs, which can then be assigned to the best-performing backend.
 There are two hardware backends shown in the stack diagram to demonstrate this graph partitioning.
 The Hybrid transformer assigns complex operations (subgraphs) to Intel® Nervana™ Neural Network Processor (NNP) to expedite the computation, and the remaining operations default to CPU.
 In the future, we will further expand the capabilities of Hybrid transformer by enabling more features, such as localized cost modeling and memory sharing.